Rachio controllers can be installed outdoors, inside a waterproof enclosure.

 - The other black section will be blank.
 This is the "hot" insert, so in our scenario the black wire is placed in the upper right insert.
 (Note that your "hot" wire may be a different color.
 Typically they are red or black.)

 - The green wire will be wrapped around the green screw, ground, and the screw will be tightened.
-The green wire may need to have some extra plastic stripped off to make sure that only the cooper is wrapped around the screw.
-This can be a little tricky
+The green wire may need to have some extra plastic stripped off to make sure that only the copper is wrapped around the screw.
+This can be a little tricky.

 If you'd like to source your own enclosure, the dimensions of the Generation 1 Rachio are: 7.25"H x 7.25" W x 2.075"D, not including the transformer.

-Alternatively, you can purchase the Orbit enclosure, available at Home Depot for $30ish + tax.
+Alternatively, you can purchase the Orbit enclosure, available at Home Depot.
 Please see installation instructions for more details.